A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But even if your employer’s plan isn’t adequate, eligibility for premium subsidies also depends on how much you’d have to pay for the benchmark plan without a subsidy.
 If that amount is already considered affordable, you wouldn’t qualify for a subsidy.
 This is fairly rare, but it does sometimes happen if the applicant is fairly young and living in an area where health insurance is fairly inexpensive.

-A quick word about CHIP (the Children’s Health Insurance Program) and Medicaid: Income limits for kids to qualify for coverage under Medicaid or CHIP are different in each state, but they can be quite a bit higher than the income limits for adults to qualify for Medicaid.
-A household of two with an income of $50,000 is at about 287 percent of the poverty level in 2021, which would make the child eligible for CHIP in 12 states and the District of Columbia.
+A quick word about CHIP (the Children’s Health Insurance Program) and Medicaid: Income limits for kids to qualify for coverage under Medicaid or CHIP are different in each state, 2 but they can be quite a bit higher than the income limits for adults to qualify for Medicaid.
+A household of two with an income of $50,000 is at about 245% of the poverty level in 2024, which would make the child eligible for CHIP or Medicaid in almost every state.
 If adding your kids to your employer’s plan feels unaffordable for your family, be sure to check with your state to see if your kids might be eligible for Medicaid or CHIP instead.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.